vitorpestana94/Python/Entrevistas de emprego/Target Sistemas/Questão 3/README.md

 #### Português:

-Esta pasta contém a solução do problema proposto.
+Esta pasta contém a solução do problema proposto com seu enunciado.

 #### English:

-This folder contains the proposeted problem's solution.
+This folder contains the proposeted problem's solution with it statement.

 ## Teste: